 26.05.2024

-Day of conservation of ungulates and predators
+Workshop on conservation of wild ungulates and their predators

 Work Package 5 - Technical and governance preparatory work

-On May 20, 2024, a technical day was held with the theme “The importance of ungulates as prey of the Iberian wolf and lynx: key learnings for conservation and management”.
+On 20 May 2024, a technical workshop was held on the theme ‘The importance of ungulates as prey for the Iberian wolf and lynx: key lessons for conservation and management’.
 The event, held online, aimed to promote the exchange of knowledge and discuss the management of ungulates in different ecological contexts.

 Sighting Report